-- To manage the principal investment risks faced by an average member during their membership of the Scheme. - To target the majority of members who, in the case of the Scheme, are expected to take 100% cash at their selected retirement date. - To invest in funds which are expected over the long-term to deliver strong returns relative to inflation for members over 15 years from retirement. - During the last 3 years before retirement, to increasingly invest in lower risk funds which are expected to help mitigate fluctuations in the sizes of both members' fund values and the benefits members are likely to take at retirement.
+- To manage the principal investment risks faced by an average member during their membership of the Scheme. - To target the majority of Scheme members who are expected to take 100% cash at their selected retirement date. - To invest in funds that are expected over the long-term to deliver strong returns relative to inflation for members over 15 years from retirement. - During the last 3 years before retirement, to increasingly invest in lower-risk funds that are expected to help mitigate fluctuations in the sizes of both members' fund values and the benefits members are likely to take at retirement.